DINESH2027/program_Agroforest/README.md

 # program_lidar
-programin for lidar sensor for readings
+programing for lidar sensor with servo motors